Q&A with Jess Blewitt: The skier who found success in mountain biking

 Yes, I still do ski for fun and enjoy it.

-You had a massive crash in the final world cup of the year in the USA in September.
+You had a massive crash in the final World Cup of the year in the US in September.
 Tell us what you remember about the accident.

 I don't wish to dwell on it too much – these things happen in this "on the edge" sport.
 I do remember everything that happened.